base/base/docs/specs/interop/token-bridging.md

 from a user in chain B to a contract in chain C.

-For the moment, the standard will not include any specific functionality to facilitate such an action and relay on the usage of `permit2`.
+For the moment, the standard will not include any specific functionality to facilitate such an action and rely on the usage of `permit2`.
 If, at some point in the future, these actions were to be included in the standard, a possible design could introduce a `remoteTransferFrom()` function.

-Notice that this action is no longer atomic, so the contract would need a special implementation resume execution once the funds arrive in the target chain.